tkchafin/mpi-bucky/README.md

   mbsum --help
   bucky --help

+NOTE: Number of chain iterations * number of runs cannot exceed 2^32

 ###EXAMPLE
 Suppose that you have a directory where each file is of the form *.t and is a MrBayes output file.
 Use mbsum to summarize each file.
 Remove the first 1000 trees of each for burnin.